Tired of diapers, rewards that don’t work, and drawn-out potty training? Learn about potty training in three days with

 The idea behind potty training in three days is to remove your child’s reliance on diapers completely.
 But instead of simply putting him in underwear, you’re keeping him bare bottomed so that he can be more aware of the physical sensations of his body.

-So, for the first day, you’ll stay home the whole day and keep him undressed on the bottom.
-He can wear a shirt, but don’t put him in diapers, undies, pants, or shorts.
+So, for the first day’s schedule, you’ll stay home the whole day and keep him undressed on the bottom.
+He can wear t-shirts, but don’t put him in diapers, underpants, pants, or shorts.

 I was scared and expected the worst: puddles of pee on the carpet, poop smeared everywhere.
 Surprisingly, it wasn’t as messy as I thought, even for the first day.